uoForms/App-CANBeWell/cypress/README.md

 ## Style Guide

 1. Hide all implementation details in page objects.
 Ideally, a non-technical collaborator could read the test file and have an idea of what are tested.
+Note: Data analytics testing is an exception due to the technical knowledge required to understand the test approach
 2. Insert `test-id` attribute to DOM elements you are trying to retrieve in product code and use `cy.getTestId('<id>')` to select the said element.
 See this [best practice](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements) for details.